loda-lang/loda-programs/programs/oeis/list6.md

 * [A302588](http://oeis.org/A302588) ([L40 program](302/A302588.asm)): a(n) = a(n-3) + 7*(n-2), a(0)=1, a(1)=2, a(2)=4.
 * [A302604](http://oeis.org/A302604) ([L09 program](302/A302604.asm)): Number of partitions of n into two parts such that the positive difference of the parts is squarefree.
 * [A302642](http://oeis.org/A302642) ([L07 program](302/A302642.asm)): Number of partitions of n into two parts such that the positive difference of the parts is semiprime.
+* [A302643](http://oeis.org/A302643) ([L08 program](302/A302643.asm)): Number of partitions of n into two parts such that the positive difference of the parts is a squarefree semiprime.
 * [A302647](http://oeis.org/A302647) ([L08 program](302/A302647.asm)): a(n) = (2*n^2*(n^2 - 3) - (2*n^2 + 1)*(-1)^n + 1)/64.
 * [A302650](http://oeis.org/A302650) ([L06 program](302/A302650.asm)): Number of minimal total dominating sets in the n-barbell graph.
 * [A302689](http://oeis.org/A302689) ([L05 program](302/A302689.asm)): a(n) = 4 + 2^n - 4*n.